Which Institutions Own Shares In Cadence Design Systems Inc. (CDNS)?

 Sponsored

-The stock witnessed a 17.59% gain in the last 1 month and extending the period to 3 months gives it a 24.77%, and is 3.51% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.36% over the week and 2.83% over the month.
+The stock witnessed a 11.77% gain in the last 1 month and extending the period to 3 months gives it a 27.02%, and is -1.82% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.23% over the week and 2.54% over the month.

 Cadence Design Systems Inc. (CDNS) Analyst Forecasts